ReVanced/revanced-manager/docs/developers/1_overview.md

 # 💁 Overview

-Take a quick peak of how ReVanced Compose work.
+Take a quick peak of how ReVanced Compose works.

 ## ⚙️ Technology